DAESCG/m3_parse_adeck/README.md

 Instructions
 ------------
-1. Take a moment to familiarize yourself with the data contained in the A-DECK file included in this repository 2.
+1. Take a moment to familiarize yourself with the data contained in the A-DECK file included in this repository.
+2. Load and parse the data using the program of your choice.
+3. Find all operational GFS forecasts initialized at 0000 UTC, 2 October 2015.
+Output the data to your console.
+Plot the corresponding forecast track.